tarwn/lessthandot-hugo/blogs/content/posts/2014-04-03-continuous-javascript-testing-with-karma.md

   <a href="/wp-content/uploads/2014/04/karma2.png"><img src="/wp-content/uploads/2014/04/karma2.png" alt="Karma Run - Take 2 - (Node hasn&#039;t eaten my blue background in this window)" width="805" height="88" class="size-full wp-image-2543" srcset="/wp-content/uploads/2014/04/karma2.png 805w, /wp-content/uploads/2014/04/karma2-300x32.png 300w" sizes="(max-width: 805px) 100vw, 805px" /></a>

   <p class="wp-caption-text">
-    Karma Run &#8211; Take 2 &#8211; (Node hasn&#8217;t eaten my blue background in this window)
+    Karma Run &#8211; Take 2 &#8211; (Node hasn't eaten my blue background in this window)
   </p>
 </div>

-I was able to correct the issue from switching my test-main.js require basePath from &#8220;base/src&#8221; to &#8220;/base/src&#8221;, I&#8217;m still digging into why this worked.
+I was able to correct the issue from switching my test-main.js require basePath from “base/src” to “/base/src”, I'm still digging into why this worked.

 # My Thoughts

-NCrunch set the bar high, and while karma runs my tests continuously, I think comparing it NCrunch would be unfair to karma because it just isn&#8217;t in the same league.
+NCrunch set the bar high, and while karma runs my tests continuously, I think comparing it NCrunch would be unfair to karma because it just isn't in the same league.

 Running locally, Karma does not give me that much more value than just refreshing a SpecRunner file in the browser.
-With the browser I have to change Alt+Tab to the window and F5 refresh, with karma the console output of test results is there, but it doesn&#8217;t have the browser&#8217;s ability to click on an error and see the code in context, see files that didn&#8217;t load correctly, etc. Karma has a plugin infrastructure for other reporters, but the few I&#8217;ve looked at have been focused on providing static files.
+With the browser I have to change Alt+Tab to the window and F5 refresh, with karma the console output of test results is there, but it doesn't have the browser's ability to click on an error and see the code in context, see files that didn't load correctly, etc. Karma has a plugin infrastructure for other reporters, but the few I've looked at have been focused on providing static files.
 I briefly looked at an HTML reporter in the hope that it might do some AJAX-y magic, but it simply created HTML output files.

-One thing I really like about karma is it&#8217;s ability to easily plug in other browsers and run across one or more simultaneously.
+One thing I really like about karma is it's ability to easily plug in other browsers and run across one or more simultaneously.
 In a build server environment, this would mean I could easily run my JS unit tests across a wide set of browsers, collect the results, and then either capture the text output from karma or use a plugin for my build server to integrate in the results.

-So overall, I think it makes a great tool for running unit tests the same locally and on the build server and being able to easily do so across a wide range of browsers, but I really don&#8217;t like the choice of using the console as the primary output.
+So overall, I think it makes a great tool for running unit tests the same locally and on the build server and being able to easily do so across a wide range of browsers, but I really don't like the choice of using the console as the primary output.
 I think they overlooked the fact that they already have a browser front-end and a web server that could have been used to provide a richer front-end (potentially one that could be compared to NCrunch) and stil had a slimmer console or other-plugin-of-choice reporting mechanism for those that prefer it or are automating against it.

  [1]: http://www.ncrunch.net/
  [2]: /index.php/enterprisedev/unittest/reducing-code-build-test-friction/